aramis-lab/clinicadl/README.md

 This repository contains a software framework for reproducible experiments with convolutional neural networks (CNN) on **automatic classification of Alzheimer's disease (AD) using anatomical MRI data** from the publicly available dataset ADNI.
-The journal version of the paper describing the algorithmes here implemented can be found [here](https://doi.org/10.1016/j.media.2020.101694).
+The journal version of the paper describing the algorithms here implemented can be found [here](https://doi.org/10.1016/j.media.2020.101694).

 Automatic Classification of AD using a classical machine learning approach can